ON THIS PAGE

 Streetlights are a significant source of energy consumption, and in many cases, the largest utility expense for many municipalities.
 Over the years, advancements in lighting technologies have aimed to improve on energy efficiency, service life, and lighting quality.

 LED lighting is the latest lighting technology to provide unprecedented energy efficiency, increased lamp life, and improved visibility over its HPS predecessor.
-As a result, HPS lighting is becoming increasingly obsolete and is rapidly being replaced by LED lighting as the standard roadway lighting technology.
+As a result, HPS lighting has become nearly obsolete and is rapidly being replaced by LED lighting as the standard roadway lighting technology.

 Since 2015, Public Works has been proactively converting lighting infrastructure to LED technology to take advantage of substantial benefits (see Project Goals and Benefits section) while adapting to an ever-changing lighting industry.
 In 2018, Public Works completed the Countywide conversion of safety lighting at intersections controlled by traffic signals to LED lighting.

 All new streetlight installations use LED lamp fixtures.
-Building on this progress, Public Works is now focused on converting the 60,000+ streetlights located within the unincorporated communities of Los Angeles County to LED lighting.
+Building on this progress, Public Works focused on converting the 60,000+ streetlights located within the unincorporated communities of Los Angeles County to LED lighting.

 Project Goals and Benefits

 Goal 1: Support the County’s efforts to reduce greenhouse gas emissions and meet sustainability objectives.
-The LED conversion project will:
+The LED conversion project:

-- Reduce streetlight energy consumption by approximately 45% or 16 million kilowatt-hours annually (enough to power 2,400 homes for a year).
+- Reduced streetlight energy consumption by approximately 50% or 18 million kilowatt-hours annually (enough to power 2,400 homes for a year).

-- Reduce the County’s carbon footprint and assist in meeting carbon neutrality by 2045 as outlined in the County’s Climate Action Plan.
+- Reduced the County’s carbon footprint and is assisting in meeting carbon neutrality by 2045 as outlined in the County’s Climate Action Plan.

 Goal 2: Promote green technologies and innovations to enhance the wellness and quality of life for the communities of Los Angeles County.
-The LED conversion project will:
+The LED conversion project:

-- Reduce light pollution by utilizing LED lamp fixtures that are Dark Sky compliant and direct little to no light above the lamp.
+- Reduced light pollution by utilizing LED lamp fixtures that are Dark Sky compliant and direct little to no light above the lamp.
 See figure 1.

-- Improve nighttime visibility and awareness for motorists and pedestrians by utilizing LED lamp fixtures with improved lighting uniformity, distribution, and color rendering.
-See figure 2
+- Improved nighttime visibility and awareness for motorists and pedestrians by utilizing LED lamp fixtures with improved lighting uniformity, distribution, and color rendering.
+See figure 2.

-- Reduce light trespass while providing sufficient illumination levels for roadway and sidewalk surfaces by utilizing LED lamp fixtures that direct light downward and prevent overspill onto adjacent real properties.
+- Reduced light trespass while providing sufficient illumination levels for roadway and sidewalk surfaces by utilizing LED lamp fixtures that direct light downward and prevent overspill onto adjacent real properties.
 See figure 3.

-- Reduce environmental impact by utilizing LED lamp fixtures that contain no mercury or lead and are 100% recyclable.
+- Reduced environmental impact by utilizing LED lamp fixtures that contain no mercury or lead and are 100% recyclable.

 Goal 3: Pursue operational effectiveness, fiscal responsibility, and accountability.
-The LED conversion project will:
+The LED conversion project:

-- Reduce the frequency of streetlight outages and provide maintenance and energy savings by utilizing energy-efficient LED lamp fixtures with a lifespan 4 times longer than existing HPS lighting.
+- Reduced the frequency of streetlight outages and provided maintenance and energy savings by utilizing energy-efficient LED lamp fixtures with a lifespan 4 times longer than existing HPS lighting.

-- Ensure the sustainability of the County’s street lighting operations and program by shifting from outdated technologies to emerging and proven technologies.
+- Ensured the sustainability of the County’s street lighting operations and program by shifting from outdated technologies to emerging and proven technologies.

-- Provide eligibility to the County to secure approximately $4.4 million in energy efficiency incentives from SCE.
+- Provided eligibility to the County to secure approximately $2.7 million in energy efficiency incentives from SCE.

 Contacts